SubriaIs/Todo/README.md

 - In terminal, use **npm run test** to run all tests.
 - Move to frontend directory, use **npm run test** to run test for frontend.

-## Completed Phases
-Phase 1;
-Phase 2;
-Phase 3;
-Phase 4;
-Phase 5;

-# Expected project grade and the reasoning behind it
-- Expected grade 5.
-- Phase 1 - 4 is done which needed for the basic application.
-- Extra features is added for phase 5.